top of page

 Grief by Anna Ancer (1859-1935)

-Note 1 – When hiking the Frisia Coast Trail, you will pass through Friezenwijk and Heukelum.
+Note 1 – When hiking the Frisia Coast Trail, you will pass through the hamlet of Friezenwijk and the village of Heukelum.
 Do you dare to walk through the scrub of the river floodplains west of Friezenwijk by night, where the Devil must have roamed?

 Note 2 – Besides fries(en) denoting a people, it can also denote a profession.
 It is the occupation of friesen known in Germany and Switzerland; land workers who irrigated fields in the seventeenth century.
-See our posts From Patriot to Insurgent: John Fries and the tax rebellions and A severe case of inattentional blindness: the Frisian tribe’s name.
+See our posts From Patriot to Insurgent: John Fries and the First Tax Rebellions and A severe case of inattentional blindness: the Frisian tribe’s name.

 Suggested music